 - (i) He prepares peoples' hearts for the Word of God- John 16:8; He does not merely accuse them; He brings them to an inescapable sense of guilt so that they seek the forgiveness Christ offers; - (ii) He calls out and sets apart individuals for the task of mission.
 While all Christians are "missionaries", nevertheless the Holy Spirit calls some for specific tasks Acts 13:2.
-The sense of the call" of God is a significant factor in raising up missionaries;

-- (iii) He empowers believers as witnesses through the baptism in the Holy Spirit- Acts 1:8; - (iv) He equips believers through supernatural "gifts", in order to further the work of mission as a demonstration of "power"- 1 Corinthians 12; Ephesians 4; - (v) He accompanies the declaration of the Gospel with manifest demonstrations of His power 1 Corinthians 2:4. healings, deliverances, other signs and wonders convince men to let their faith rest on God's power, not men's' wisdom; - (vi) He gives specific direction for believers in the spread of the Gospel, eg led Philip out of Samaria to the road to Gaza to meet the Ethiopian Eunuch Acts 8:
+The sense of the call" of God is a significant factor in raising up missionaries; - (iii) He empowers believers as witnesses- Acts 1:8; - (iv) He equips believers through supernatural "gifts", in order to further the work of mission as a demonstration of "power"- 1 Corinthians 12; Ephesians 4; - (v) He accompanies the declaration of the Gospel with manifest demonstrations of His power 1 Corinthians 2:4. healings, deliverances, other signs and wonders convince men to let their faith rest on God's power, not men's' wisdom; - (vi) He gives specific direction for believers in the spread of the Gospel, eg led Philip out of Samaria to the road to Gaza to meet the Ethiopian Eunuch Acts 8: John closed the Revelation with the invitation: "Come".
+It is given by the Spirit and the bride Revelation 22:17.
+How refreshing to hear the Spirit and the Church speaking with one voice!
+This is how revival is maintained and touches the world.
+When the Holy Spirit's concerns are ours, His life will flow through us.
+Souls will be gathered in.
+Our community will be ablaze with the light that shines from Spirit-filled lives.
+The Word of God will grow mightily and prevail and the world will come to know Jesus Christ.